Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-Currency table and Currency text table dont have any data this text table is for transaltion texts
+Currency table and Currency text table don't have any data this text table is for translation texts
 </br> <b> the purpose of these table is to act like check table in (SAP ABAP) if currency values are added to these tables </b>
 </br>
 </br>
    <img src="./files/capmd2-18.png" >
 </br>
 </br>
-Add data to the currency tables using followign csv
+Add data to the currency tables using following csv
 </br>
 </br>